"""

 Create a TCP Telnet server.

-:param str host: The host parameter can be a string, in that case the TCP
+:param host: The host parameter can be a string, in that case the TCP

 server is bound to host and port.
 The host parameter can also be a